20 Best Ski Resorts In Canada: Experts Guide

 The terrain varies between beautiful groomers, challenging steeps, and expert-level chutes.
 Every skill level will find something enjoyable at Lake Louise, and it’s a manageable mountain to navigate after a bit of orientation.
 Experts love the extreme terrain, while intermediates and beginners love the long-groomed runs with stunning views.

-Lake Louise has one significant downside, which comes with the cost and lack of accommodation.
+The cost and lack of accommodation are Lake Louise’s significant downsides.
 Since it’s in a national park, there are no hotels on the mountain and only a handful in Lake Louise village.
 Most visitors will plan a trip to Lake Louise with a stay in nearby Banff, a 40-minute drive away.
+It’s a great resort town, but prices are higher than most ski resorts in interior B.C.

 Learn More About Lake Louise